2023-11-18 04:00:00

 “And I have to say, selfishly, it’s just very enjoyable for me.
 I want to enjoy it with what I have experienced in my life.
 Those who have gone through similar ordeals can understand well,” continued Maas, who hopes that his memory will never erase the distant memories lived with his father.

-By attending several Alouettes training sessions, we could see that Bear does not hold back from his neighbor.
+By attending several Alouettes training sessions, we might see that Bear does not hold back from his neighbor.
 His athletic agility is noticeable and it seems that he manages to defeat several Alouettes players in the small friendly competitions that have been established in the locker room (pickleball, mini-basketball, ping-pong, mini-putt, etc.).

 “Bear wants to become a professional athlete.
 So I want him to experience what it’s like in this environment, to be part of a united group.
 By spending time with our team, he quickly understands several important things in life,” Maas aptly targeted.